awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_nodejs_express.md

 ## Prerequisites<a name="nodejs-express-tutorial-prerequisites"></a>

 This tutorial requires the Node\.js language and its package manager, NPM\.
 See [Setting Up your Node\.js Development Environment](nodejs-devenv.md) for details on setting up your local development environment\.
 This tutorial also requires the Elastic Beanstalk Command Line Interface \(EB CLI\)\.
-For details on installing and configuring the EB CLI, see [Install the Elastic Beanstalk Command Line Interface \(EB CLI\)](eb-cli3-install.md) and [Configure the EB CLI](eb-cli3-configuration.md)\.
+For details on installing and configuring the EB CLI, see [Install the EB CLI Using Setup Scripts](eb-cli3-install.md) and [Configure the EB CLI](eb-cli3-configuration.md)\.

 ## Install Express and Generate a Project<a name="create_deploy_nodejs_express_setup"></a>